Uconnect-Technologies/wertik-js/docs/v3/index.md

-#### Wertik-JS V3
+# Wertik-JS V3

-Wertik is a tiny Node JS framework that helps you setting up servers with support for GraphQL, Rest Api, Emailing, Storage, Sockets and Cron Jobs feature.
+Wertik is a tiny Node JS framework that helps you setting up servers with support for

+- MySQL Database
+- Emailing
+- GraphQL
+- Modules
+- Rest Api
+- Storage
+- Sockets
+- Cron Jobs

 ### Installation